Meet The Ecovia Renewables Team

 Jeremy Minty, PhD, Co-Founder, President & CEO

 Dr. Jeremy Minty is a biotechnology entrepreneur dedicated to addressing the global problems of fossil fuel dependency and climate change.
-Jeremy co-founded Ecovia Renewables, Inc. with the mission to develop and commercialize cost-effective routes for producing high-performing biobased materials.
+Jeremy co-founded Ecovia Renewables with the mission to develop and commercialize cost-effective routes for producing high-performing biobased ingredients and materials.
 He earned his undergraduate and doctorate degrees in Chemical Engineering at the University of Michigan under the direction of Dr. Xiaoxia “Nina” Lin.

 Drew Hertig, MBA, Co-Founder, Chief Business Officer

 Mr. Andrew Hertig’s multi-disciplinary approach combines marketing and communication skills with industry experience as a former bench biologist.
 Mr. Hertig initially worked in metabolic engineering for Metabolix, Inc., where he demonstrated the highest yield of poly-3-hydroxybutyrate (PHB)—a sustainable biopolymer— in any plant system at the time.
 Prior to joining Ecovia Renewables as CBO, Mr. Hertig led business development at Therapeutic Systems Research Laboratories, where he helped raise $4.2 million in non-dilutive grant funding for small and large molecule therapeutics.
 Mr. Hertig holds an MBA from Boston University, graduating with Honors.
 He also holds a BS in Biology from Penn State University and is a Certified Licensing Professional (#2623).

 Mr. Samuel Kohley's research experience includes developing new methods in antibody production as a part of the Michigan Synthetic Biology team.
 Previously, Sam promoted the American Chemical Society on Michigan’s campus and was a member of the nationally ranked Michigan Waterski Team.
 Since joining Ecovia Renewables in November of 2015, Sam has been promoted twice.
 His now oversees applications development of Ecovia biopolymers.
 Sam is a 2015 graduate of the University of Michigan with a B.S. in Biochemistry.

 Ian Graves, Research & Development Engineer